 This section provides a longitudinal view of anycast evolution.
 We report both a broad picture including all deployments (Sec.4.1), as well as a more detailed view by cherry-picking some representative ones (Sec.4.2).
-Without loss of generality, we refer to the last year worth of censuses collected between May 2016 and May 2017.
+Without loss of generality, we refer to the last (at time of writing) year worth of censuses, collected between May 2016 and May 2017.